It is difficult to know where to turn when faced with divorce or relationship breakdown.

 While it is natural to react emotionally to separation, you should always bear in mind the impact this can have in the longer term, particularly where children are involved.
 I cannot stress enough the importance of “keeping the heat down” during the process.
 Contrary to popular belief, divorce is not a punitive process and ultimately, behaviour is rarely relevant to children or financial matters.
 Lawyers should adopt a conciliatory and non-confrontational approach when corresponding with the other party or their solicitors.
 Sadly, not all family lawyers subscribe to this ethos, which often leads to further acrimony and unnecessary legal costs.

-If you would like to discuss any family matter with me, I can offer a free initial 30-minute, no obligation meeting at our Chalfont St Giles office.
+If you wish to discuss any family matter with us, we can offer a free initial 30-minute, no obligation meeting at one of our offices.